At a Glance

 Language Requirement: none, HISP 0200 or 0110 recommended

 Upon arrival to Santander, students attend an orientation program sponsored by the University of Cantabria.
-The orientation allows students to learn more about the University’s international student support as well as information about their local surrounding.
-Spring term students begin their regular courses in mid-February.
+The orientation allows students to learn more about the University’s international student support as well as information about their local surroundings.
+Students may enroll in an optional non-credit bearing two-week intensive Spanish language preparation course prior to the orientation.
+Students begin their regular courses in mid-February.

 - Particle Physics